 explores the rich musical legacy of

 The Beggar’s Opera as arranged by Richard Bonynge,

 & 16 March

-to maximise your opportunity to try out material whilst obtaining
+that maximised participants' opportunity to try out material whilst obtaining

 Richard was in Los Angeles coaching children

 and helping them to compete in an international singing competition.

 January 2006, Richard music-directed an amateur dramatics production